 Your spouse got injured and can’t work?
 There is no need to panic.
-We here at Disability Associates have the tips you need to begin the process of filing for disability.
+We here at Disability Associates, a Social Security Disability Benefits Law Firm in Towson, MD, have the tips you need to begin the process of filing for disability.

-My Spouse Got Hurt And Can’t Work: Next Steps
+My Spouse Got Hurt and Can’t Work: What Are Our Next Steps?